B4T3S/Fallout4TerminalTheme/README.md

 <h2>Customization</h2>

 You can easily customize this theme by editing the .theme.css file!
 Just change the variables to whatever you want!
-If you need help finding the right value(s), head on over to [the theme's website](https://commandcrafterhd.github.io/Fallout4TerminalTheme/) which has a handy color-picker!
+If you need help finding the right value(s), head on over to [the theme's website](https://commandcrafterhd.github.io/Fallout4TerminalTheme/) which has a handy color-picker! (only for 2 base colors).

-<h2>Need more help?</h2>

-No worries!
-Just head on over to my <a href="https://discord.gg/6qd3SkP6Ch" target="_blank">Discord Server</a>, you'll be sure to find whatever help you need customizing over there! :)

-<h2>Want to support me?</h2>
-If you want to support me, you can do so either on <a href="https://www.patreon.com/bates" target="_blank">Patreon</a> or <a href="https://www.paypal.com/paypalme/floriancegledi" target="_blank">Paypal</a>!